Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Derivations on operator algebras and operator triple systems

 Recall that a Banach algebra $A$ is said to be \emph{amenable} if every bounded derivation of $A$ into a dual $A$-module is inner, and \emph{weakly amenable} if every (bounded) derivation from $A$ to $A^*$ is inner.
 A Jordan Banach triple $E$ is said to be \emph{weakly amenable} or \emph{ternary weakly amenable} if every continuous triple derivation from $E$ into its dual space is necessarily inner.
+The main results of \cite{HoPerRus11} are: